 Who can I get in touch with to find out more?

-Please feel free to get in touch with John or Nigel, our Ministers, or with Rosemary, our Children’s Ministry Team Co-ordinator.
-You’ll find their contact details here: https://downingplaceurc.org/about/people/
+Please feel free to get in touch with Nigel, our Minister, or with Rosemary, our Children’s Ministry Team Co-ordinator.
+You’ll find their contact details here.